 Designated Complaints Handler

-If you have any concerns about our service, our work, or our charges, you should discuss these first with the individual who has day-to-day control of your matter or Matthew Dixon.
+If you have any concerns about our service, our work, or our charges, you should discuss these first with the individual who has day-to-day control of your matter or a Partner in the relevant department.
 They will try to resolve all the issues to your satisfaction on an informal basis.

-If you are still dissatisfied and you wish to make a complaint, please contact in writing our Designated Complaints Handler, Matthew Dixon, who is a Solicitor and Member of the LLP.
+If you are still dissatisfied and you wish to make a complaint, please contact in writing our Designated Complaints Handler, Carl Jones, who is a Solicitor-Advocate and Member of the LLP.

 You can write to him at MD Law, Broom Hall, 8-10 Broomhall Road, Sheffield, S10 2DR or send an email to c.jones@mdlaw.co.uk.